Barriers for fast matrix multiplication from irreversibility: Explicit barriers

 \subsection{Monomial irreversibility of structure tensors of finite group algebras}

 We now discuss irreversibility and monomial irreversibility in the context of the group-theoretic approach developed in \cite{cohn2003group}.
 This approach produces upper bounds on~$\omega$ via intermediate tensors that are structure tensors of complex group algebras of finite groups.
-Let $\langle G\rangle$ denote the structure tensor of the complex group algebra $\CC[G]$ of the finite group $G$, in the standard basis.
-The group-theoretic approach~(in particular \cite[Theorem 4.1]{cohn2003group}) produces an inequality of the form
+As defined earlier, let $\langle G\rangle_\FF$ denote the structure tensor of the group algebra $\FF[G]$ of the finite group $G$, in the standard basis, that is,